 This program connects travelers, students, and curious people.
 They learn about Balinese culture, green practices, and nature-based lessons.

 By the end of the week, you will take home more than just memories.
 You will gain new skills, awareness, and inspiration.
-This will help you live in a more sustainable way.
+This will help you live a more sustainable life.

 Discover the heart of Bali.
 This trip offers experiences that go beyond simple sightseeing.